-Jonathan Bronitsky is a political analyst with broad experience in Washington, D.C.
+Jonathan Bronitsky is a historian and media advisor with broad experience in Washington, D.C.
 He received both his Ph.D. in History and M.Phil. in International Relations from the University of Cambridge.
 His doctoral dissertation examined the transatlantic origins of neoconservatism while his master’s thesis explored the rise of British-Muslim radicalization in the early-1990s.
-Jonathan has appeared on radio and television and his writings have been featured in print in The National Interest, The Weekly Standard, National Affairs, The American Conservative, Modern Age, The Detroit News, and Cambridge Review of International Affairs and online at City Journal, National Review, The Daily Caller, The Federalist, Tablet, The American, War on the Rocks, The Times of Israel, and The Key Reporter.
+Jonathan’s writings have been featured in print in National Interest, Weekly Standard, National Affairs, American Conservative, Claremont Review of Books, Modern Age, Detroit News, Los Angeles Times, and Cambridge Review of International Affairs, and online at City Journal, National Review, Daily Caller, Federalist, Tablet, American, War on the Rocks, Times of Israel, American Mind, and Key Reporter.